nats-io/nats-general/README.md

 An [Open-Source Planning Process](https://github.com/nats-io/roadmap/wiki/Open-Source-Planning-Process) is used to define the Roadmap.
 [Project Pages](https://github.com/nats-io/roadmap/wiki) define the goals for each Milestone and identify current progress.

-Welcome!
-The NATS Master Roadmap can be found [here](https://github.com/nats-io/roadmap/wiki)
+The NATS Master Project Plan can be found [here](https://github.com/nats-io/roadmap/wiki).